Sports injury rehab: getting back to the field safely

 Returning to sport too soon after an injury is the most common reason for re-injury.
 Here is how a proper rehabilitation programme works.

 Sports injuries are common among recreational and competitive athletes alike.
-In India, cricket and badminton shoulder injuries, running knee pain, and ankle sprains from football and kabaddi are among the most frequent presentations a sports physiotherapist sees.
+In India, sports physiotherapists commonly see shoulder injuries from cricket and badminton, running knee pain, and ankle sprains from football and kabaddi, among many other presentations.
 The pressure to return quickly from coaches, teammates, or personal impatience is real.
 But returning to sport before the tissue is ready significantly increases the risk of re-injury, sometimes more seriously than the first time.

 The most common sports injuries seen in India